 I’m being pretty doom and gloom about this, but what if you get GREAT feedback?
 It’s important to know that too because what you assume makes your customers love you might be completely different than what the actual reasons are!

-Armed with the actual reasons for their positive experience, you can get even further clarity.
-You even can steal their language and use it to tweak your messaging: “Huh!
-My customers keep saying I’m intuitive, responsive, and fun — I should use these words so other people know what they can expect when they work with me!”
+Armed with the actual reasons for their positive experience, you can steal their language and use it to tweak your brand messaging: “Huh!
+My customers keep saying I’m intuitive, responsive, and fun—I should use these words so other people know what they can expect when they work with me!”

 I’ve been thinking a lot lately about the importance of professionalism in creating your personal brand online.
 Here are some real statements I’ve heard from business owners in online business and entrepreneur communities: